 - Be confident, friendly and understand their emotions and behaviour

 The Nottingham Children's Partnership -Workforce Strategy was launched in 2010.
 A new report is published every couple of years to outline the next steps for forth coming year aligned to the cross cutting principles from the Children and Young people's Plan refresh.
-The next report will be published by the end of October 2017.
+The new report is now available.

 Signs of Safety is a strengths based safety-organised approach to child protection work which expands the investigation of risk to encompass strengths and signs of safety to make an overall judgement of safety using a safety scale.
 The tools used in Signs of Safety have a wider application to other settings where workers need to communicate with children about their feelings and engage families in making changes

 It is key to effective management oversight and review and it is critical in ensuring practitioners develop and maintain critical mindsets in a reflective way.